apiad/illiterate/README.md

 * **Command:** `illiterate --dry [FILES...]`
 * **Functionality:** Outputs the list of files that would be created and their contents.

-#### Test Mode

-A test mode that compares the generated code with the existing content in disk.
-The command returns with zero if the generated code would be indentical to what's already on disk.
-Useful for CI/CD pipelines, or git commit hooks, to ensure your docs and source are always in sync.

-* **Command**: `illiterate -t [OPTIONS] [FILES...]`
-* **Functionality:** Returns zero if the generated code matches the existing files.
-If there are differences, it outputs the differences and returns non-zero.

 #### Architecture Visualization (--graph)